yumisims/pebble/README.md

 **Authors:** Yumi Sims, Danil Zilov, Jo Wood, Zemin Ning

 Pebble is a command-line tool and C library for smoothing genomic sequencing coverage tracks.
-It reads per-base coverage from BED or BedGraph files, applies a sliding trimmed mean, and writes the result as BedGraph or BigWig.
+It reads per-base coverage from BED or BedGraph files, applies a sliding trimmed mean, normalises coverage to a diploid baseline, and writes **smoothed** and **normalised** BedGraph files (and optionally BigWig).

 The algorithm follows the coverage-smoothing approach used in [stepStone](https://github.com/wtsi-hpag/stepStone) (`-denoise 1`): within each sliding window, extreme values are trimmed before averaging.
 This suppresses spikes from mapping artifacts, repeats, and other outliers while preserving broad coverage trends.